Utility Applications

 SCADA Software for Distribution Substations

 EIG’s HMIPQA+ application is a next generation SCADA solution.
-Another key point, is that is easily scalable to fit your requirements with highly customizable and intuitive graphical displays of both energy metering and other commodity data.
+It is easily scalable to fit your requirements with highly customizable and intuitive graphical displays of both energy metering and other commodity data.
 It seamlessly puts the right tools at the operator’s fingertips for informed energy management decisions.
-Capabilities include:
+The HMIPQA+ solution allows you to:

 • Display real time data from your devices in one-line diagrams, or other graphical displays customized specifically for your system’s needs.